maplemavin/docs/api_v1.md

 `photo_ids` _(required)_

     an array of photo IDs to be added to the album

-### Example Response

-    See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.

 # Video
 These endpoints revolve around the ability to upload and stream video through Fullscreen Direct.
 Video consists of both individual videos and those videos being organized into various playlists.